-Many product or services are linked together by physical relationships, which necessitate simultaneous production.
-To the point of split off or the point where these several products emerge as individual units, the cost of the products forms a homogeneous whole.
+Many products or services are linked together by physical relationships, which necessitate simultaneous production.
+To the point of split-off or the point where these several products emerge as individual units, the cost of the products forms a homogeneous whole.

 The classic example of joint products is found in the meatpacking industry, where various cuts of meat and numerous by-products are processed from one original carcass with one lump sum cost.
 Another example of joint product manufacturing is the production of gasoline, where the derivation of gasoline inevitably results in the production of such items as naphtha, kerosene and distillate fuel oils.

 The chief characteristic of the joint product costing is the fact that the cost of these several different products is incurred in an indivisible sum for all products, rather than in individual amount for each product.
 The total production cost of multiple products involves both joint cost and separate, individual product costs.
 These separable product costs are identifiable with the individual product and generally need no allocation.
 However, the joint production cost requires allocation or assignment to the individual